am2089/MealBuddy/README.md

 # MealBuddy
-- View over 200 different meals
+- Implemented the MealDB api which presents up to 200 different meal when app starts in alphabetical order.
-- Images, ingredients, and recipes included
+- Includes Images, ingredients, and recipes
 - Example below of app use: